jlin3/substreamsdk/README.md

 ## 🆘 Troubleshooting

+**Button not clicking?**
+- The script now auto-creates an EventSystem
+- If still not working: GameObject → UI → Event System
+- Make sure you're clicking in Game view, not Scene view

 **Can't see the button?**
 - Make sure you're in Game view
 - Check that the script is on an active GameObject